SWI-Prolog/swipl-devel/CMAKE.md

 ## Customizing SWI-Prolog

 By default the system configures all   features.
-Several cmake _options_ allow for restricting the system.
+Several cmake _options_ allow for restricting the system, define   the  layout of the filesystem and libraries that are built.

   | Option                        | Description                           |
   | ----------------------------- | ------------------------------------- |